-Career Center
+Career Counseling

 Information about occupations, educational opportunities, and the world of work are available through the College to students, college alumni, prospective students, and residents of the community.
-This information is housed in Building 1, Room 22.
 A counselor is available to assist students and others in finding informative materials on various careers and colleges.
-Students can also visit Bridges Career Planning Tool for careers and salaries at www.cfnc.org.
+Students can also visit the Career Planning Tool for career and salary information at www.cfnc.org.